awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 1. Download the new SSL/TLS certificate from [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 1. Update your database applications to use the new SSL/TLS certificate\.

+   The methods for updating applications for new SSL/TLS certificates depend on your specific applications\.
+Work with your application developers to update the SSL/TLS certificates for your applications\.
 **Note**
 The certificate bundle contains certificates for both the old and new CA, so you can upgrade your application safely and maintain connectivity during the transition period\.